M0RGaming/ArtaeumGroupTool/README.md

 - Both the message and the link itself, can be configured in the addon settings page.
 - To activate, type in /addiscord, use the keybind, or use the button in the addon settings page

-### Coming Soon:
+### Planned:
 - Visual notification if in healing range of crown

 ### Requirements:
-- LibAddonMenu2, LibMapPins, LibMapPing, Lib3D, LibGPS, Lib3DArrow
+- LibAddonMenu2, LibMapPins, LibMapPing, Lib3D, LibGPS, Lib3DArrow, LibGroupCombatStats, LibGroupBroadcast